ticky/jessicastokes.net/posts/2017-02-19-playstation-2-sd-card-mod.md

 ---
-layout: post
+layout: post.html
 title: Setting up my PlayStation 2 to load games from an internal SD card
-date:   2017-02-19 12:04:00 +1100
+published_date: 2017-02-19 12:04:00 +1100
+categories:
-categories: games
+  - games
 ---

 I recently discovered that the PlayStation 2[^1] can accept an IDE hard drive via the official Network Adapter accessory.
 With just a bit of software trickery, you can back up your games and launch them from it!